 The Group assesses, at each reporting date, whether there is any objective evidence that a financial asset or a group of financial assets is impaired.
-A financial asset or a group of financial assets is deemed to be impaired if, and only if, there is objective evidence of impairment as a result of one or more events that has occurred after the initial recognition of the asset (an incurred "loss event") and that loss event (s) has an impact on the estimated future cash flows of the financial asset or the group of financial assets that can be reliably estimated.
-Objective evidence that a financial asset or group of assets is impaired includes observable data that comes to the attention of the holder of the asset about the following loss events:
+A financial asset or a group of financial assets is deemed to be impaired if, and only if, there is objective evidence of impairment as a result of one or more events that has occurred after the initial recognition of the asset (an incurred "loss event") and that loss event (s) has an impact on the estimated future cash flows of the financial assets or group of assets is impaired includes observable data that comes to the attention of the holder of the asset about the following loss events:

-(a) significant financial difficulty of the issuer or obligor;

-(b) a breach of contract, such as a default or delinquency in interest or principal payments;

-(c) the lender, for economic or legal reasons relating to the borrower's financial difficulty, granting to the borrower a concession that the lender would not otherwise consider;

-(d) it becoming probable that the borrower will enter bankruptcy or other financial reorganization;

-(e) the disappearance of an active market for that financial asset because of financial difficulties; or

-(f) observable data indicating that there is a measurable decrease in the estimated future cash flows from a group of financial assets since the initial recognition of those assets.
+- (a) significant financial difficulty of the issuer or obligor; - (b) a breach of contract, such as a default or delinquency in interest or principal payments; - (c) the lender, for economic or legal reasons relating to the borrower's financial difficulty, granting to the borrower a concession that the lender would not otherwise consider; - (d) it becoming probable that the borrower will enter bankruptcy or other financial reorganization; - (e) the disappearance of an active market for that financial asset because of financial difficulties; or - (f) observable data indicating that there is a measurable decrease in the estimated future cash flows from a group of financial assets since the initial recognition of those assets.